hyperspy/hyperspy/doc/user_guide/model.rst

 ..
 NOTE::

-    Stored models are not copied to signal slices.
+    Stored models are not copied when the signal is changed (i.e. an operation is performed) or to its slices.
 If you want a slice of the model, you have to perform the operation on the model itself, not its stored version

 Current stored models can be listed by calling :py:attr:`~.signal.models`: